 In recent years, rock climbing has become more and more popular, going from a recreational activity to an elite sport, and will even be featured as an Olympic event at the Tokyo 2020 Olympic Games.
+With rock climbing, there are many rock climbing essentials that are necessary to climb safely and effectively, which include rock climbing shoes, a harness, a helmet and ropes.

 Not only does rock climbing improve strength and body control, but it is also a complex, mind-challenging sport.
 All of these qualities are fantastic for kids.
 But most importantly, it is a heap of fun!